-- Striving to increase active travel infrastructure spend. - Increase in monitoring and analysis of data on cycle and walking counters across network. - Cycle training delivered by Council Road Safety team - HITRANS Active Travel Strategy can serve as a useful document for Argyll and Bute - Further cycle storage at ferry terminals (Argyll & Bute have put this in place in Oban) - Major housing developments including Dunbeg in Oban. - Trunk road enhancements can include provision for nonmotorised users. - · Local health walks - Strategic route development: NCN 78 south of Oban, NCN opportunities between islands and Oban.
+- Striving to increase active travel infrastructure spend. - Increase in monitoring and analysis of data on cycle and walking counters across network. - Delivery of iCycle Training - HITRANS Active Travel Strategy can serve as a useful document for Argyll and Bute - Further cycle storage at ferry terminals (Argyll & Bute have put this in place in Oban) - Major housing developments including Dunbeg in Oban. - Trunk road enhancements can include provision for non-motorised users. - Local health walks - Strategic route development: NCN 78 south of Oban, NCN opportunities between islands and Oban.